mjdecker/mjdecker.github.io/_syllabi/software-architecture.md

 |---|---|---|---|---|
 |90%|80%|70%|60%|0%|

-#### Exercises ####
+#### Exercises: ####
 In-class exercises will be given frequently to complement the course material.
-In general, these are expected to be finished during the class period, however, some leeway may be considered for students with extenuating circumstances.
+In general, these are expected to be finished during the class period; however, some leeway may be considered for students with extenuating circumstances.

-#### Projects ####
+#### Projects: ####
 * A number of projects (about 3–5), both programming and written, will be given to further reinforce the concepts covered in class and link multiple topics.
-Some projects will require the student to be competent in C++, and one project will require students to analyze current and/or seminal research and communicate their findings.
+Some projects will require the student to be competent in C++.
 * Details on each project and the requirements for that project will be given when assigned.
 * Projects will typically be given two weeks for completion from when first assigned.